chintanp/ChargEval/docs/source/arch.rst

 Monitoring
 ^^^^^^^^^^
-- AWS CloudWatch Dashboard - :numref:`evi_dss_sys_diagram` shows the EVI-DSS CloudWatch Dashboard.
+- AWS CloudWatch Dashboard - :numref:`evi_dss_sys_diagram` shows the ChargEval CloudWatch Dashboard.
 The dashboard shows the plot of average CPU utilization of the main EC2 instance, status of alarms, plot of database metrics like CPU utilization, number of database connections, free storage space, as well as logs from :code:`evides`, :code:`nginx` and :code:`simman`.

 .. _evi_dss_cw_dashboard:
 .. figure:: _static/evidss_cw_dashboard.png
     :width: 800px
     :align: center
-    :alt: EVI-DSS CloudWatch Dashboard
+    :alt: ChargEval CloudWatch Dashboard
     :figclass: align-center

-    EVI-DSS CloudWatch Dashboard
+    ChargEval CloudWatch Dashboard

 - dockprom: `dockprom`_ gives fine grained statistics for all the docker containers on the system.